charleshancoder/charleshancoder.github.io/_drafts/interview-question-2.md

 ## Task:

-Design an API that consolidates customer data from both systems into a single, unified data for internal and customer-facing applications.
+Design an API that consolidates customer data from both systems into a single, unified API for internal and customer-facing applications.

 Expected data model: